MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-manage-vm-disks.md

 ## Overview

-Beginning with version 1808, Azure Stack Hub supports the use of managed disks and unmanaged disks in VMs, as both an operating system (OS) and a data disk.
-Before version 1808, only unmanaged disks are supported.
+Azure Stack Hub supports the use of managed disks and unmanaged disks in VMs, as both an operating system (OS) and a data disk.

 [Managed disks](/azure/virtual-machines/windows/managed-disks-overview) simplify disk management for Azure IaaS VMs by managing the storage accounts associated with the VM disks.
 You only have to specify the size of disk you need, and Azure Stack Hub creates and manages the disk for you.